ashwinvaidya17/ashwinvaidya17.github.io/_pages/about.md

 </h2>

 <p style="text-align:left">
   Hey!
-I am a Machine Learning Intern at AI Adventures.<br>
+I am a student of MSc.
+Artificial Intelligence at the University of Groningen.<br>
   I love Space, Physics and Technology.
 I am an aspiring machine learning engineer.
 One day I plan to go to Mars!<br>
   I did my undergraduate in Computer Engineering at Maharashtra Institute of Technology.<br>
 </p>